-LAU Alumnus Wissam Moukahal (BA ’95) has reached great heights in his career.
+LAU Alumnus Wissam Moukahal (BS ’95) has reached great heights in his career.
 Four years after being named Executive Chairman, MENA, at financial powerhouse Macquarie Capital, Moukahal landed a spot on Forbes Middle East’s Top 100 Executives in The Arab World list.
 LAU spoke with him about his career, passions and charity work, and how LAU influenced him on his road to success.

 How did your time at LAU impact your career?

 LAU has and will always play a significant role in my professional development.
 Perhaps one of the most important lessons I learned at LAU was to know the difference between working hard versus working smart.
 I learned that ethics and integrity should never take a back seat in any business dealings.
 I also learned to respect time, both mine and that of others, and to view any challenge as an opportunity to do something better.

 What inspired you to create your organization, the Z. Moukahal Foundation?